Loading...

 To collect the Surprise Bags, customers can search for a nearby Asda store in the Too Good To Go app.
 Users can also select when they wish to pick up their bag.

-We marked 10 years of continued support of FareShare in 2023.
-In that time, we have provided 16,000 tonnes of surplus food from our stores and depots, the equivalent of over 30 million* meals, as well as £13 million in donations to increase and improve the charities’ logistics capabilities.
-This food has since been redistributed by FareShare to their network of over 8,500 charities and community groups in the process.
+In 2023 we marked 10 years of continued support of FareShare.
+In that time, we have provided surplus food from our stores and depots which FareShare has redistributed to their network of over 8,500 charities and community groups in the process.

 In proud partnership with:-